wenjian80/stackedit/prereq.md.md

 2. Click on "Create Instance"

-3. Key in the follow
+3. Key in the follow shown below.

 ## 3.3 Provision Worker Compute